-We have audited the accompanying consolidated financial statements of Resources for the Future, Inc. (a nonprofit organization), which comprise the Consolidated Statement of Financial Position as of September 30, 2022, and the related Consolidated Statements of Activities and Changes in Net Assets, Functional Expenses, and Cash Flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying consolidated financial statements of Resources for the Future, Inc. (a nonprofit organization), which comprise the Consolidated Statements of Financial Position as of September 30, 2023 and 2022, and the related Consolidated Statements of Activities and Changes in Net Assets, Functional Expenses, and Cash Flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Resources for the Future, Inc. as of September 30, 2022, and the changes in their net assets and their cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Resources for the Future, Inc. as of September 30, 2023 and 2022, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.